 RUTH: I wanted to say, I went through a lot of that horrible surgery.
 They kept doing surgery like, a year after I had my original surgery but - because they kept finding other things.
 But I had all of that done nine years ago.
 So I was able to get through it.

 GUBAR: That's fantastic.
 I'm - I congratulate you.
 I think that's wonderful.

 RUTH: Well, thank you.
 So it was important for me to hear from people while I was going through it, other people who had survived it and made it through to the other side.
 I wanted people to know that you can get through it.

-GUBAR: I think you're making a very important point, and there are ovarian cancer list-serves where women write to each other while they're in treatment, and some of these women have had five and six and seven recurrences, and yet they manage to continue living their lives.
-It's amazing, the kind of courage that some women are capable of.
+GUBAR: I think you're making a very important point.
+And there are ovarian cancer listservs, where women write to each other while they're in treatment.
+And some of these women have had five and six and seven recurrences, and yet they manage to continue living their lives.
+This is - it's amazing, the kind of courage that some women are capable of.

 RUTH: Well, it kind of tore my family apart, going through all of this.
 You know, I ended up getting divorced after everything was over with.
 You know, we had a son.
-He was two.
+He was 2.
 He and I are very, very close.
-He can still remember, even though he was two, he remembers me going through all of that.
+He can still remember - even though he was 2 - he remembers me going through all of that.
 He remembers me not having any hair and not being able to pick him up.
-But he called my bald head the ball.
-You know, he always wanted to play with the ball.
+But he called my bald head the ball - you know, he always wanted to play with the ball.

 (SOUNDBITE OF LAUGHTER)